2009 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (4) Pittsburgh Penguins vs. (6) Carolina Hurricanes

 This was the first time these two teams met in the playoffs.
-The Pittsburgh Penguins swept the Carolina Hurricanes in four games, to advance to their second consecutive Stanley Cup Final series.
-Pittsburgh jumped to a 2–0 lead in the first period of game one, with goals by Miroslav Satan and Evgeni Malkin, before Philippe Boucher added a third period power play goal.
+The Penguins swept the Hurricanes to advance to their second consecutive Stanley Cup Finals (in the process denying a rematch of the 2002 Stanley Cup Finals between the Hurricanes and Red Wings).

+Pittsburgh jumped to a 2–0 lead in the first period of Game 1, with goals by Miroslav Satan and Evgeni Malkin, before Philippe Boucher added a third period power play goal.
 Marc-Andre Fleury made a sprawling save on an Eric Staal one-timer in the closing seconds to allow the Penguins to hang on for a 3–2 victory.
-Game two featured offensive assaults by both teams.
+Game 2 featured offensive assaults by both teams.
 Patrick Eaves tied the game for Carolina early in the third period, but Malkin responded by scoring two highlight reel markers to complete a hat trick en route to a 7–4 win.
-In game three, Malkin had two goals and an assist in a 6–2 victory.
-Carolina outplayed Pittsburgh for much of game four and got off to a hot start when Staal scored on a wrap around move.
+In Game 3, Malkin had two goals and an assist in a 6–2 victory.
+Carolina outplayed Pittsburgh for much of Game 4 and got off to a hot start when Staal scored on a wrap around move.
 However, the Penguins scored four unanswered goals, including a Max Talbot tally that ricocheted strangely off of goaltender Cam Ward to let the Penguins take the lead late in the opening frame, as they picked up a 4–1 win.

+After the loss to Pittsburgh, the Hurricanes entered a decade-long slump and would not return to the playoffs until 2019.